Glitchier/Python-Programs/README.md

 # Python-Programs
 This are the programs that i have done as a beginner python programmer..
-This are the excercises that i have being practicing for python.
-The course is very simple to understand and Dr. Angela Yu has elaborated and explained it all very well.
+This are the excercises has been elaborated and explained by Dr. Angela Yu.